Pi-transformer: A prior-informed dual-attention model for multivariate time-series anomaly detection: Methodology

 \subsection{Training}

 Training the Pi-Transformer has two main goals.
 First, it aims to fit the nominal dynamics accurately enough to provide a calibrated reconstruction signal.
-Second, it seeks to learn a physics-informed prior attention that is stable and distinctly different from the data-driven series attention.
+Second, it seeks to learn a prior-informed attention that is stable and distinctly different from the data-driven series attention.
 The training objective combines the reconstruction quality with regularisation terms that stabilise the prior attention and keep a measurable difference from the series pathway.
 For simplicity, we denote the series and prior attentions as $S$ and $P$ respectively.
-These refer to their row-normalised distributions, which are the attention weights over past indices for each position $i$.
+These refer to their row-normalised distributions, which are the attention weights over window indices for each position $i$.
+We apply the same causal mask in both pathways so that each row $S_i$ and $P_i$ assigns probability mass only to indices $j\le i$, and the KL divergences are computed over the same support.
 These will later appear with specific layer and head indices in Eq. \eqref{eq:Delta}, but we are using shorthand here.
 The local difference between the two pathways at time index $i$ is measured by a symmetric Kullback–Leibler divergence:

-During training, we apply this divergence row-wise, without averaging across layers or heads, and without temperature scaling.
-This choice keeps mismatches at a detailed level, allowing each head and layer to provide unique alignment signals.
-It also prevents early smoothing that could weaken the teacher-student alternation.
-During inference, we gather the same divergences across layers and heads and scale them by a temperature factor (see Eq. \eqref{eq:Delta}).
-If we drive this divergence to zero, one pathway would collapse onto the other.
-Instead, we use a coupled but non-collapsing update method.
-In the first pass, we adjust the series attention towards the current prior while treating the prior as fixed (using a stop-gradient).
-In the second pass, we adjust the prior towards the series while freezing the series.
-This teacher-student alternation promotes alignment supported by data but maintains a measurable gap that is important during inference.
+During training, we compute this divergence row-wise for each layer and head and then average it across layers, heads, and time indices to obtain a scalar divergence term for the batch.
+We do not apply inverse-temperature scaling during training.
+This retains fine-grained mismatch structure while providing a stable optimisation objective for the stop-gradient alternation.
+During inference, we gather the same divergences across layers and heads and scale them by an inverse-temperature factor (see Eq.~\eqref{eq:Delta}).
+If we drove this divergence to zero directly, one pathway could collapse onto the other.
+We therefore apply stop-gradient alternation only to the divergence terms.
+In the first pass, the symmetric divergence is computed with $\mathrm{sg}(P)$, so the KL gradients flow only through the series pathway.
+In the second pass, the divergence is computed with $\mathrm{sg}(S)$, so the KL gradients flow only through the prior pathway.
+Importantly, the reconstruction loss $\mathcal{L}_{\mathrm{rec}}$ (and the prior regulariser $\mathcal{L}_{\mathrm{reg}}$) are applied in both passes, updating the shared encoder and reconstruction head and stabilising the prior fields, while the stop-gradient prevents the divergence term from causing mutual collapse.
 Formally, the two per-batch losses are: